colinmorris/colinmorris.github.com/toys/index.md

   }
 ---

+### SongSim

+[Visualize the lyrical structure of pop songs using self-similarity matrices](/SongSim).
+(Best experienced on a screen bigger than a phone.)

 ### RBMs

 I trained some restricted Boltzmann machines on short texts and got them to generate new ones.
 Here are some web apps that let you sample outputs from models trained on a few different domains: